HouzuoGuo/laitos/README.md

 Please note that:

+- Email notifications are optional.
+Specify all mail parameters to enable.
+Mail FROM and recipients must be use full address(name@domain.net), MTA address must contain both host name (domain name) and port number.
 - If there is a PIN mismatch, the response code is 404.
 - The API endpoint looks for PIN and shell command together, in form parameter "Body".
 - Do not insert extra space(s) between the secret PIN and your shell command.